 Try over-the-counter pain relievers such as acetaminophen or ibuprofen.
 Use as directed, and don’t exceed the recommended dose.
 Don’t give aspirin to children.

 If your sore throat is due to a bacterial infection, antibiotics may speed healing and prevent complications.
-But most sore throats are caused by cold or flu viruses.
+Although group A streptococcus ("strep throat" or GAS) is the major treatable infection for a sore throat, GAS causes only 5% to 15% of sore throats in adults who seek medical care.
+Most sore throats are caused by cold or flu viruses.
 And antibiotics don’t treat viral illness.
 In fact, using antibiotics when they’re not needed may produce bacteria that are harder to kill.
 Your healthcare provider will prescribe antibiotics only if he or she thinks they are likely to help.

 In some cases, tonsils need to be removed.
 This is often done as outpatient (same-day) surgery.
 Your healthcare provider may advise removing the tonsils in cases of: